OzoneNZ/phpuush/README.md

 MySQL support through the PHP PDO extension has been implemented to replace the SQLite storage.

-Go into the `databases/` directory and import `phpuush.sql-dist` into your MySQL database to initialise it for use.
+Go into the `databases` directory and import `phpuush.sql` into your MySQL database to initialise it for use.

 For anyone still looking for a SQLite version, the `sqlite` branch has a final SQLite release.